-3 Continuous water quality monitoring (temperature, dissolved oxygen, pH, specific conductivity) was conducted during two 2-week periods (spring and late summer).
+3 Continuous water quality monitoring (temperature, dissolved oxygen, pH, specific conductivity) was conducted during two 1 to 2-week periods (spring and late summer).

 Figure 1.1.
-SMCWPPP Program Area, major creeks, and sites monitored in WY 2020.
+SMCWPPP Program Area, major creeks, and sites monitored in WY 2021.

-1.5.1 Designated Beneficial Uses
+1.4.1 Designated Beneficial Uses

-Beneficial Uses in San Mateo County creeks are designated by the Regional Water Board for specific water bodies and serve as the basis for establishing WQOs designed to protect those uses (SFBRWQCB 2017).
-All creeks in San Mateo County, except a few coastal creeks, are designated as having warm freshwater habitat (WARM) Beneficial Use.
-Nearly all coastal creeks and a few bayside creeks, such as San Mateo Creek and San Francisquito Creek, are designated as having cold freshwater habitat (COLD) Beneficial Use, meaning they historically or currently support trout, anadromous salmon, and/or steelhead fisheries.
+Beneficial uses define the resources, services, and qualities of aquatic systems.
+Unimpaired beneficial uses are the ultimate goal for protection and achievement of high water quality.
+Beneficial uses in San Mateo County creeks are designated by the Regional Water Board for specific water bodies and serve as the basis for establishing WQOs designed to protect those uses (SFBRWQCB 2017).
+All creeks in San Mateo County, except a few coastal creeks, are designated as having the WARM beneficial use.
+Nearly all coastal creeks and a few bayside creeks, such as San Mateo Creek and San Francisquito Creek, are designated as having COLD beneficial use, meaning they historically or currently support trout, anadromous salmon, and/or steelhead fisheries.
 Dissolved oxygen WQOs are more stringent in creeks with COLD beneficial uses because these species are relatively intolerant to environmental stresses.
-Virtually all creeks in the region are designated as having water contact recreation (REC-1) beneficial uses, such as swimming where ingestion of water is considered reasonably possible; however, for most creeks this is a presumed Use that has not been documented and may not actually exist.
-Fecal indicator bacteria WQOs are identified to protect the REC-1 Beneficial Use.
-Several coastal creeks, as well as Bear Gulch Creek and Crystal Springs Reservoir in the San Mateo Creek watershed, are designated as having the municipal and domestic supply (MUN) Beneficial Use, due to the presence of drinking water reservoirs and/or diversions for these purposes.
-The Basin Plan identifies WQOs for several constituents of concern that apply only to waters with the MUN Beneficial Use, i.e., chloride and nitrate.
-Beneficial Uses for creeks monitored in WY 2020 are listed in Table 1.4.
+Virtually all creeks in the region are designated as having water contact recreation (REC-1) beneficial uses, such as swimming where ingestion of water is considered reasonably possible; however, for most creeks this is a presumed use that has not been documented and may not actually exist.
+Fecal indicator bacteria WQOs are identified to protect the REC-1 beneficial use.
+Several coastal creeks, as well as Bear Gulch Creek and Crystal Springs Reservoir in the San Mateo Creek watershed, are designated as having the municipal and domestic water supply (MUN) beneficial use, due to the presence of drinking water reservoirs and/or diversions for these purposes.
+The Basin Plan identifies WQOs for several constituents of concern that apply only to waters with the MUN beneficial use, e.g., chloride and nitrate.
+Beneficial uses for creeks monitored in WY 2021 are listed in Table 1.4.